mdpopescu/public/README.md

 * Spiral: generate a spiral with numbers from 1 to n^2, starting in the middle and going outwards

+* SqlBenchmark: a benchmark written after reading https://ayende.com/blog/174273/how-to-waste-cpu-and-kill-your-disk-by-scaling-100-million-inefficiently (the idea that GUIDs as primary keys are horribly inefficient).
+On my computer, I INSERT 200K records/sec with INT Ids and 100K records/sec with GUIDs.

 * Sudoku: a Sudoku solver based on Peter Norvig's article at http://norvig.com/sudoku.html

+* SyncMaster: application for keeping folders synchronized, with some servers designated as "pull-only" or "push-only"

 * TaskSpikes: I need a long-running, cancelable task that might need to interact with the UI